Guinea Pig (film series): Mermaid in a Manhole (1988)

 The plot of Mermaid in a Manhole follows an artist who has become estranged from his wife.
-One day while visiting the sewers beneath the streets of Okinawa, he encounters a mermaid that he had once met as a child.
+One day while visiting the sewers beneath the street, he encounters a mermaid that he had once met as a child.
 After noticing that she has boils growing on her body, the artist offers to help her, and brings the mermaid to his house to continue illustrating her.
 Over time, her illness gets worse, and eventually she begins suffering the symptoms of a horrendous infestation in which countless worms of various sizes burst out of the boils on her body.
 On the verge of death, she begs the artist to kill her, and he does, stabbing her to death then dismembering her body.
 Later, the artist's two neighbours, who were intrigued by what the artist had been doing after one of them found a fish head in the trash, go to investigate, but flee after they come across the artist holding the pieces of the mermaid while listlessly singing about her death.

-When the local police take control of the scene and investigate, they find that instead of the dismembered body being that of a mermaid, it was that of a human woman instead.
+When the local police take control of the scene and investigate, they find that instead of the dismembered body being that of a mermaid, it is that of a human woman.
 The neighbours are interviewed, and everyone suspects the artist to have killed his wife, a statement which the investigation finds to be true; hallucinating, the schizophrenic artist had murdered his wife, who had been suffering from stomach cancer.
 Now imprisoned, the artist sits, manically muttering to himself about how he was sure he had killed the mermaid.
 Yet, despite all the evidence against it, a single scale was found in the bathtub in the artist's house, belonging to an unidentified species.

+Unlike its predecessors, Mermaid in a Manhole is more of a body horror film, has more of a storyline and has a tone that is significantly more poignant and falls more into the tragedy genre than the other films in the series.
+For these reasons, Mermaid in a Manhole is generally considered to be one of the best films in the series and is a fan favorite.